 Richard D. Hailey Scholarship

-AAJ’s Minority Caucus will award $5,000 scholarships to minority Law Student Members who are entering their first, second, or third year of law school.
-Winners will be provided travel and accommodations to attend the AAJ Annual Convention in Boston, Massachusetts.
+AAJ’s Minority Caucus will award a $5,000 scholarship to a minority Law Student member who is entering his/her first, second, or third year of law school.
+The winner will be provided travel and accommodations to attend the AAJ Annual Convention in Boston, Massachusetts..

 The 2017 scholarship cycle is now open.
 Scholarship applications will be due May 1, 2017.

 The scholarship will be awarded to the applicant who best: